 NoteCentOS 7 is the recommended Linux development and production platform for YugabyteDB.

 Update packages on your system, install development tools and additional packages:

-sudo yum update sudo yum groupinstall -y 'Development Tools' sudo yum install -y ruby perl-Digest epel-release ccache git python2-pip python-devel python3 python3-pip python3-devel sudo yum install -y cmake3 ctest3
+sudo yum update sudo yum groupinstall -y 'Development Tools' sudo yum install -y ruby perl-Digest epel-release ccache git python2-pip python-devel python3 python3-pip python3-devel which sudo yum install -y cmake3 ctest3 ninja-build

 Prepare build tools